mongodb/docs-relational-migrator/source/includes/steps-create-relational-connection-short.rst

 #.
 Enter the :guilabel:`Username` and :guilabel:`Password` to use for authentication.

 #.
-Optionally, if you are connecting to a SQL, MySQL, or PostgreSQL server, you can toggle from :guilabel:`General` to :guilabel:`SSL` to connect using SSL.
+(Optional) If you are connecting to a SQL, MySQL, or PostgreSQL server, you can toggle from :guilabel:`General` to :guilabel:`SSL` to connect using SSL.

 #.
-Specify a :guilabel:`Connection name` and optionally an :guilabel:`Environment tag`.
+Specify a :guilabel:`Connection name` and optional :guilabel:`Environment tag`.

 #.
-Optionally, click :guilabel:`Test connection` to confirm that Relational Migrator can establish a connection.
+(Optional) Click :guilabel:`Test connection` to confirm that Relational Migrator can establish a connection.

 #.
 Click :guilabel:`Save`.